Evolve-Project/evolve-project-management-system/README.md

 # quick way to setup database
-enter these commands one by one in terminal
+enter these commands one by one in terminal(../backend/src)

 ```js
 npx sequelize-cli db:create